 Instructors will determine attendance regulations for classes being audited and will inform students of the regulations at the beginning of the semester or summer session.

-Students are not to change from audit to credit or from credit to audit after the last day for adding classes.
+Students are not to change from audit to credit or from credit to audit after the close of registration.

 LECTURE/LAB REQUIREMENTS